mchapman00/intro1/netlogo/readings/lists.md

 W
 W <- origin here
 ```
-3. You pres undo a second time:
+3. You press undo a second time:
 You now have 3 white patches, and the Turtle has move-list of: ["up","up"]
 The world looks like:
 ```